Quirindi Rural Heritage Village is situated 3 kms west of Quirindi on the Gunnedah Road (Kamilaroi Highway) in north

 Why not join this enthusiastic group who are endeavouring to preserve our valuable history for future generations.
 Membership

-is $22 for adults, payable by June 30 each year.
+is payable by June 30 each year.
 Junior and senior membership is also available.

 Meetings are held on the second Tuesday of the month (at the Heritage Village) with regular working bees held on